abrinsmead/mastra-assistantui-template/README.md

 ## Features

-- Weather agent with tool capabilities
+- Mastra backend with tool using Weather agent
-- MCP (Model Context Protocol) client integration
-- Real-time streaming chat interface
+- Assistant-UI frontend with streaming chat
-- Modern UI with sidebar navigation

 ## Next Steps

 - Add authentication
-- Implement additional agents and tools
+- Implement additional MCP or additional tools
-- Explore Mastra's threads API for conversation persistence
 - Customize the UI theme and branding